xiaoboelse/XiaoBo-Unified-Cosmic-Mechanics-Evolution-Theory/README.md

 21. Unified Cosmic Mechanics Evolution Theory (XXI): Large-Scale Galaxy Co-Evolution — Momentum Deviation Unloading and Reticulate Gravitational Model
 22. Unified Cosmic Mechanics Evolution Theory (XXII): Cosmic Free-Steady-State Binary Game Evolution — Natural Evolution vs. Unnatural Evolution
 23. Unified Cosmic Mechanics Evolution Theory (XXIII): Numerical Simulation of No-Delay Gravitational Interaction & Reticulate Gravity Dynamics (CONVERGED & VERIFIED)
+---

+## License & Copyright Statement
+This work is licensed under the **Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)** License.

+### Terms:
+1. **Attribution**: Any use, reproduction, or distribution of this framework, papers, formulas, theoretical logic, and content must retain the original author attribution and source link.
+2. **ShareAlike**: Any derivative work, adaptation, reconstruction or secondary research based on this theory must be distributed under the same CC BY-SA 4.0 license.
+3. **No Unauthorized Misappropriation**: Strictly prohibited for unauthorized plagiarism, partial copying, theory rebranding, concealed quotation, or submitting as independent original work without explicit citation.
+4. **No Commercial Misuse**: Unauthorized commercial licensing, paid reprinting, or patent application of any core theoretical content is not permitted.

+All theoretical frameworks, logical chains, mathematical derivations, physical models and paper series are formally archived and publicly released.
+Any violation will be recorded and held accountable in academic and public records.